 If the police come to your house after hours or on the weekend they can issue a Family Violence Safety Notice, which has similar conditions to an Intervention Order.
 It last for 72 hours and acts as an application for an Intervention Order, which will go to court.
 A magistrate will then decide what happens next.

 The perpetrator must follow the rules on the Intervention Order or Family Violence Safety Notice.
 It is a criminal offence for someone to disobey an intervention order or Family Violence Safety Notice.
 If they are found guilty they could pay a fine or even go to jail.

 Police will provide you and your family with referrals to specialist services for ongoing support.
 These referrals may be formal (police give your information to the organisation) or informal (police give you the organisation’s contact details).

 Even if you do not want help at the time of the crime, you may later change your mind.
 You can find details of the services available to you in Get Help.

 Mandatory reporting for children

 If a child has suffered or is likely to suffer significant harm as a result of physical or sexual abuse, and the parents have not or are unlikely to protect them from that type of harm, police must notify the Department of Human Services.

 Protection at court

-Victims of sexual assault and family violence victims may be quite fearful, and have the right to be protected from unnecessary contact with the accused at court.
-For information on the special arrangements in place for victims of sexual assault or family violence, go to Protection at Court.
+If you've been affected by family violence, the law in Victoria says that you have the right to be protected from unnecessary contact with the accused person at court.
+For information on the special arrangements in place for victims of sexual assault or family violence, go to Protection at court.